 How to choose the best energy company

-Around seven in 10 of us still buy our energy from one of the traditional biggest six suppliers.
-All of them ranked in the bottom third out of the 35 energy suppliers included in our latest energy companies satisfaction survey.
+More than half of us still buy our energy from one of the original big suppliers.
+All of them ranked in within the bottom seven of the 25 energy suppliers included in our latest energy companies satisfaction survey.

-So there’s every reason to shop around to find an energy supplier to suit you, whether you’re looking for the cheapest deal on the market, renewable energy, great online service, smart meters, a local firm or something else.
+So there’s every reason to shop around to find an energy supplier to suit you, whether you’re looking for the cheapest deal on the market, renewable energy, great digital tools, one which offers the latest in smart home technology, innovative tariffs or something else.